 Week 4: A look at plotless writing / experimental writing (examples from Joanna Walsh, David Rose and others).
 Editing exercises

-Week 5: Editing workshop: Class swap short stories for editing.
+Week 5: Editing workshop: Participants swap short stories for editing.

 Week 6: Rewriting.
 Workshop feedback.
 Opportunities and Resources to advance your writing.

 Participants will complete two full short stories, and do a variety of exercises in-class.

 Aiden O’Reilly’s debut short story collection Greetings Hero was published in 2014.
 He studied mathematics, and has worked as a translator, a building-site worker, an IT teacher, and a property magazine editor.
 He won the biannual McLaverty award, and his fiction and essays have appeared in The Dublin Review, The Irish Times, The Stinging Fly, Litro Magazine, The Bookseller, The Missouri Review, the Winter Papers, the DRB, and many other places.